nicolasmelo1/price_miner/README.md

 ## Known Issues
 + Add a small test case
 + For being selenium based it is not performatic, it would be nice to change that.
-+ Missing serializer for post request, it￿￿'s created really badly
++ Missing serializer for post request, it's created really badly
 + Missing nginx configuration
-+ Doesn￿￿'t reload when a change is made on docker-compose so it needs to be rebuilt everytime
++ Doesn't reload when a change is made on docker-compose so it needs to be rebuilt everytime
 + A nice and user friendly front-end for the common user

 ## Contribute